AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/introduction.md

 Basically the process of defining the structure for your content to adhere to involves designing a model - and this is called data modeling.

-For AEM a Content Architect will perform the data modeling to design a range of **Content Fragment Models** - that you then use as a basis for your content by using **Content Fragments**.
+For AEM the Content Architect role (often a different person) will perform the data modeling to design a range of **Content Fragment Models** - that you then use as a basis for your content by using **Content Fragments**.

 >[!NOTE]
 >